alan-turing-institute/empiarreader/README.md

 ### For Developers

-For easier installation and dependency handling, EMPIAR reader is packaged with [Poetry](https://python-poetry.org)
+For easier installation and dependency handling, EMPIAR reader is also packaged with [Poetry](https://python-poetry.org)

 ```
 git clone https://github.com/alan-turing-institute/empiarreader/